Music culture as a social network (Fall 2019)

 Texts and reference works

 We may use these works to supplement the primary text.
-I'll make assignments from some; others are listed simply for your reference.
+I'll make assignments from some of them from time to time; others are listed simply for your reference.

 - Robert A. Hanneman and Mark Riddle.
 Introduction to social network methods (also available as a pdf.
 Free.)
 Works well with Netdraw (which runs only on PCs, or Macs in Windows compatibility mode).
 You may wish to refer to this alternative text to clarify and reinforce understanding, especially if you're having trouble with a concept presented in ESNAP.